gscano/buffer_handle/README.md

 [Functions](#functions) and [functors](#functors) of this library perform [**actions**](#actions) on buffers.
 These actions are determined by function arguments and template parameters.
 The former will determine what to print in the buffer while the latter specify behavior and content [**configurations**](#configurations).

-The purpose of this library is to provide a single function to perform different **actions**.
+The purpose of this library is to provide a single function to perform different actions.

 ### Actions